opensearch-project/documentation-website/_dashboards/reporting-cli.md

 1. In the AWS ECR console, go to **Repositories** and choose **opensearch-reporting-cli**.
 1. Choose **view push commands**.
-1. In **Push commands for opensearch-reporting-cli**, copy each push command and run it in the Dockerfile directory.
+1. In **Push commands for opensearch-reporting-cli**, copy and run each command sequentially in the Dockerfile directory.

+If you run the push commands from a directory that does not contain the Dockerfile, you will get an error.
+{: .note }

 ### Step 4: Create a lambda function with the container image